By Charlotte Lowrie

 In the real world, I also know that if 10 people look at the same photo, approximately five may give it good marks and five may give it low marks.
 Photography is, of course, as subjective as individual taste.

 But when everyone has had their say, the bottom line is that you now have evaluation criteria so that you can evaluate your own work.
 If an image is your best so far, enjoy the image and your achievement.
 Then go back in a month or two and evaluate the image against the six basic criteria again.
-If it still passes the test, frame it and hang it on the wall, and then go out and make your next best picture.
+If it still passes the test, frame it and hang it on the wall, and then go out and shoot a better picture.